BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 ```
 `en-US` and `de-DE` are identifiers of languages present in the lang folder.
 If the conversation is not translated in the players' language, the plugin will fall back to the default language, as defined in "_config.yml_".

-The same syntax can be applied in a few other features, e.g. the journal entries, quest cancelers and `notify` events.
+The same syntax can be applied in a few other features, e.g. the journal entries, quest cancelers and `notify` actions.

 ## Chat Interceptors
 While engaged in a conversation, it can be distracting when messages from other players or system messages interfere with the dialogue.